NixOS/rfcs/0101-nix formatting.md

 - Inherit expressions can have their symbols either all on the same line as the `inherit`, or one line per element each.
 - The `(attrs)` is always on the same line as the `inherit` statement.
 There are no spaces on the inside of its parentheses.
-  - TODO what if attrs is long like in https://github.com/kamadorueda/alejandra/issues/367 ?

 ❌ Bad:
 ```nix